Anatomy and Function of Marine Vertebrates

 Internship opportunity: This course is recommended experience for SML's Marine Mammal Internship.

-"This two week course prepared me more for med school than any other college class I took!" - Maya Koretzky (AFMV '11, AFMV TA '12, John Hopkins School of Medicine entering class 2015)
+"This two-week course prepared me more for med school than any other college class I took!" - Maya Koretzky (AFMV '11, AFMV TA '12)

 Check out this article (and video) about mummichog locomotion conducted by Dr. Stacy Farina and Noah Bressman (SML '11, '13, Cornell '16).
 Noah began this project as a student in Anatomy & Function of Marine Vertebrates, and it turned into an undergraduate thesis and a published scientific paper.